 Included in Item 8 of this annual report on Form 10-K are the Consolidated Balance Sheets as of February 28, 2019 and February 28, 2018 and the Consolidated Statements of Operations and Comprehensive (Loss) Income, Consolidated Statements of Stockholders' Equity and Consolidated Statements of Cash Flows for the years ended February 28, 2019, February 28, 2018 and February 28, 2017.
-In order to provide the reader meaningful comparison, the following analysis provides comparisons of the audited year ended February 28, 2019 with the audited year ended February 28, 2018 with the audited year ended February 28, 2017.
+In order to provide the reader meaningful comparison, the following analysis provides comparisons of the audited year ended February 28, 2019 with the audited year ended February 28, 2018, and the audited year ended February 28, 2018 with the audited year ended February 28, 2017.
 We analyze and explain the differences between periods in the specific line items of the Consolidated Statements of Operations and Comprehensive (Loss) Income.